Security Tips to Protect Your WordPress Website

 Tip#9: Make Sure All Scripts, Plugins and Themes are Up to Date

-Keep your WordPress plugins, scripts and themes up to date!
+Keep your WordPress plugins, scripts, and themes up to date!
 Add this code below to automatically update plugins and themes:

 Tip#10: Use HTTPS

-As you can see there are a range of topics and options you can employ to ensure your website remains secure.
+As you can see there is a range of topics and options you can employ to ensure your website remains secure.
 Remember to stay up to date on security protocols and measures by reading blogs like ours and keeping your ear to the digital grindstone!